ct-js/docs.ctjs.rocks/docs/movement.md

 Due to that, `moveContinuousByAxes` is often a go-to solution to moving characters — and even mobs — in a game.
 Moreover, it works both with platformers and top-down views!
 For platformers, you only need to reset `this.vspeed` if there is an obstacle underneath.
 Otherwise, a copy will smash into the nearest platform at first cosmic speed due to accumulating gravity, as soon as it slips off a ledge.
 Resetting it when there is an obstacle above will also prevent sticking to ceilings :)

 `this.moveContinuousByAxes()` returns values about successful collisions, too.
-As a copy may still move by one axis whilst being blocked on the other, the method returns `false` if there were no contacts with obstacles, but will return an object with `x` and `y` otherwise.
+As a copy may still move by one axis whilst being blocked on the other, the method returns one of the following:

+* `false` if there were no contacts with obstacles.
+* **An object** with `x` and `y` properties if there was at least one contact on either side.
 Each property may equal to `false` (there was no collision on this axis), `true` (there was a contact with a tile), or some copy.

-### Example: Movement for a top down game with collisions against a group called "Solid"
+### Example: Movement for a top-down game with collisions against a group called "Solid"

-Considering you have Actions called MoveX and MoveY.
+Assuming you have Actions called MoveX and MoveY.

 On Step: